utamons/trade/README.md

 # trade

 As of now, it's a simple calculator for traders.
-It allows to calculate basic trade params as stop-loss, take-profit, risks and so on..
+It allows to calculate basic trade params like stop-loss, take-profit, risks and so on..

 This is a Java Swing app, so you need Java installed (v.19 and upper) Also you need Maven to build it.